Benjaminprobetag/trial-day-1/api/doc/sql.md

     | ------------ | ----- |
     | Testhotel Post | 123 |
     | ... | ... |

+    SELECT   Count(orders.organization_id) AS "value",
+         organizations.NAME
+FROM     organizations,
+         orders
+WHERE    organizations.id = orders.organization_id
+AND      Extract(year FROM orders.created_at) = 2021
+GROUP BY organizations.NAME
+HAVING   Count(orders.organization_id) > 70 ;
 ---

 Add your queries to this document and create a pull request at the end to complete your work.